-Eastern Washington University Police Department (EWUPD) is a fully commissioned Law Enforcement Police Department.
+Eastern Washington University Police Department (EWUPD) is a fully commissioned law enforcement police department.
 As commissioned state officers, they have authority to arrest, the ability to act upon probable cause, conduct search and seizures, and to investigate criminal activity.
 As a law enforcement agency, they have access to state and federal criminal history records and criminal intelligence.
 This enhances their ability to provide a greater level of protection.
-Having a university police department allows them to better serve the EWU community by partnering with local, state, and federal law enforcement agencies to keep informed on current trends and criminal activity, with an emphasis on public service.
+The EWU Police Department is better able to serve the EWU community by partnering with local, state, and federal law enforcement agencies to keep informed on current trends and criminal activity, with an emphasis on public service.

-As part of EWU Police Department's emphasis on public service to our community, they provide other services such as vehicle unlocks, vehicle jumps, lost and found, non-criminal fingerprinting, bicycle registration and other public services.
+As part of EWU Police Department's emphasis on public service to the university community, they provide services such as vehicle and door unlocks, vehicle jumps, lost and found, criminal and non-criminal fingerprinting, bicycle registration and other public services.
 To assist the commissioned officers, there is a student cadet program that helps in patrolling the campus at night.
 The cadets check campus property, secure buildings, walk through parking lots, and when available, escort students on campus.
 The EWU Police Department has the following personnel: